BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 ON-THE-SPOT FINE/PENALTY NOTICE

-At music festivals in NSW, individuals caught with any ‘illegal substance’ may face an on-the-spot fines or penalty notices; these serve as an immediate sanction issued by law enforcement, typically these fines are usually around $400, at the discretion of the police.
+At music festivals in NSW, individuals caught with any ‘illegal substance' may face on-the-spot fines or penalty notices.
+These serve as an immediate sanction issued by law enforcement.
+Typically, these fines are usually around $400, at the discretion of the police.

-For more serious offences such as drug supply, these immediate penalties are generally not applicable and can face harsher consequences.
-It is important to be aware that accepting such fines constitutes admission of guilt, with implications for one's criminal record for the future.
+For more serious offences such as drug supply, these immediate penalties are generally not applicable, and offenders can face harsher consequences.
+It is important to be aware that accepting such fines constitutes an admission of guilt, with implications for one's criminal record for the future.

 CANNABIS CAUTION

-For those festival-goers caught possessing cannabis, a cannabis caution may be applicable, similar to a penalty notice, a police under their discretion may decide to issue a warning/caution to anyone who is in possession of 15 grams or less of cannabis and admits to having in possession for personal use.
+For those festival-goers caught possessing cannabis, a cannabis caution may be applicable.
+Cannabis cautions are part of a scheme where, similar to a penalty notice, the police, under their discretion, may decide to issue a warning/caution to anyone who is in possession of 15 grams or less of cannabis and admits to having it for personal use.

-A drug caution is like a warning, meaning it does not result in a criminal record or the imposition of fines, though it does result in a record of caution maintained.
-However it is important to note that not just anyone can receive a cannabis caution, police cannot issue caution if the offender has received a caution before, was caught committing another criminal offence at the time, is a repeat drug offender and has past convictions related to sexual assault and/or violence.
+A drug caution is akin to a warning, meaning it does not result in a criminal record or the imposition of fines, although it does result in a record of caution being maintained.
+However, it is important to note that not just anyone can receive a cannabis caution.
+Police cannot issue a caution if the offender has received a caution before, was caught committing another criminal offence at the time, is a repeat drug offender, or has prior convictions.
+Specifically, prior convictions related to drugs, violence, or sexual offences make someone ineligible for the caution scheme.

 PENALTIES FOR DRUG POSSESSION